vorno-crole/WiringPi/README.md

 or Debian 'bookmark' either.
 At some point I may cannibalize the source code to add to separate libraries, but only as I need it.

+About the RaspberryPi5:
+The Raspberry Pi 5 uses the BCM2712 SoC package and the RP1 southbridge to control the GPIO pins.
+This hardware setup is very different from the Pi 4B (and from other Pi models).
+Since it's not backward compatible, there's not much point in trying to integrate RPi5 into any current libraries.

 ---

 ## Notable Updates